Lloyds bet starts to pay off for hedge fund Lansdowne

-LONDON Lansdowne Partners, a European hedge fund which made millions betting against UK banks in the financial crisis, is starting to see the benefits of sticking with a big position in Lloyds Banking Group.
+LONDON Lansdowne Partners, a European hedge fund which made millions betting against UK banks in the financial crisis, is starting to see the benefits of sticking with a big position in Lloyds Banking Group Plc (LLOY.L).

-Its flagship $7.5 billion Developed Markets fund is up 14.21 percent this year, according to a letter sent to clients and obtained by Reuters, aided by a recovery in Lloyds shares.
+Its flagship $7.5 billion (4.6 billion pounds) Developed Markets fund is up 14.21 percent this year, according to a letter sent to clients and obtained by Reuters, aided by a recovery in Lloyds shares.

 Last year Lansdowne's holding in the lender cost it dearly, with the Developed Markets fund losing a fifth of its value, dragged down by a 60 percent slump in Lloyds' share price.